Frequently Asked Questions

 Royal Haskoning DHV has experience of delivering the DCO for several national significant infrastructure projects recently.

-Q. What is the appetite for a gasification plant of this size?
+Q. What is the appetite for an EfW plant of this size?

-A. The UK Government is supportive of projects that use gasification.
+A. The UK Government is supportive of projects that use thermal treatment technology, including EfW.
 This is addressed in the Overarching National Policy Statement for Energy (EN-1) and the National Policy Statement for Renewable Energy Infrastructure (EN-3).

 There is a national shortfall of renewable energy and the Boston Alternative Energy Facility will help fill that gap.